MicrosoftDocs/azure-reference-other/stream-analytics-docs/max-azure-stream-analytics.md

 ---
-title: "MAX (Azure Stream Analytics) | Microsoft Docs"
+title: "MAX (Azure Stream Analytics)"
 description: "Returns the maximum value in the expression.  "
 applies_to:
   - "Azure"
-services: stream-analytics
-author: mamccrea

 ms.service: stream-analytics
 ms.topic: reference
-ms.assetid: eb36fa10-c917-4817-a3d1-ece443ab663c
-caps.latest.revision: 6
-ms.workload: data-services
 ms.date: 04/22/2016
-ms.author: mamccrea
 ---
 # MAX (Azure Stream Analytics)
   Returns the maximum value in the expression.